UU-Human-Evolution/1MB335/Lab3.md

 ## Introduction / Background information to Session 3

 In this session, you will focus on alignments.
 As you have seen in the lecture, you can align two sequences (pairwise alignment) or multiple sequences (multiple alignments).
-Here, you will do a bit of both.
-For the pairwise alignment part, you will follow a tutorial that was developed by Rasmus Wernersson.
-For the multiple alignment part, you will continue to work with the mitochondrial genomes from the previous sessions.
+You will align your COX1 and CytB sequences using multiple alignments.
 Obtaining a good alignment of your sequences will be essential for answering your groups question.

 ## Goals

-  + Perform local and global pairwise alignments with different algorithms
-  + Explore parameters of pairwise alignments
   + Perform multiple alignments and visualize them
   + Manipulate files

 ## Input(s)

-  + complete mitochondrial genomes
+  + COX1 sequences
-  + sequences for cytB
+  + cytB sequences

 ## Output(s)

-  + An alignment of mitochondrial genomes
+  + An alignment of Cox1 sequences
-  + An alignment of cytB
+  + An alignment of cytB sequences

 ## Tools

-  + Online alignment tools
   + Alignment program: [mafft](https://mafft.cbrc.jp/alignment/software/)
-  + Alignment visualization program: clustalw / clustalx
+  + Alignment visualization program: AliView

 ## Steps

-  + Step 1: Pairwise alignment exercise
-  + Step 2: Multiple alignment exercise
+ Multiple alignment exercise and visualisation

 ## Details

-### Step 1: Pairwise alignment

-Please go through the tutorial on [this page](https://teaching.healthtech.dtu.dk/22111/index.php/ExPairwiseAlignment).

-Answer questions 1 to 14 (Not 0.0).
-Submit answers to all the questions (you can number them 1-1, 1-2, etc to distinguish them from the answers to the next part).

-### Step 2: Multiple alignments
+###Multiple alignments

 You will now be working with the sequences you have collected last time.
 This also means that the results will depend on your selection.
-An outcome of today could also be that you decide to replace certain sequences as the alignment indicates some issues with them (e.g. they are not covering the full length or seem to show many mismatches/gaps). **During this session, we only perform the alignments, if you decide that you need to replace or add sequences, we will do that as part of Lab 4.**
+An outcome of today could also be that you decide to replace certain sequences as the alignment indicates some issues with them (e.g. they are not covering the full length or seem to show many mismatches/gaps). **During this session, we only perform the alignments, if you decide that you need to replace or add sequences, you can discuss that with the TAs

-#### Step 2a: Align the entire mitochondria
+#### Step a: Align the Cox1 sequences

 Start by login into Solander.

-Finally, we will start by aligning your **full mitochondrial** genomes!
+Finally, we will start by aligning your **COX1 and cytB** sequences!
 We are going to use a software called `mafft`.

 Aligning this set of mitochondrial genomes is a computationally intensive task.